Football in Colombia: Copa América

-Colombia did not enter the Copa América until the 1945 tournament when they finished fifth out of seven countries.
-Their participation was sporadic until 1975, a tournament in which they finished as runners-up, since when they have been ever-present.
-Colombia hosted the 2001 Copa América and registered to date their only win in the competition, defeating Mexico 1–0 in the final.
+Colombia did not enter the Copa América until the 1945 tournament, finishing fifth out of seven teams.
+After their runners-up finish in 1975, they have been regular contenders.
+Colombia hosted the 2001 Copa América and registered their only victory in the competition, defeating Mexico 1–0 in the final.
+In recent editions, notable results include fourth place at Peru 2004 and third place at the 2016 Copa América Centenario held in the United States.